carlstype/techna-sans/README.md

 By default the typeface uses proportional figures, but there is also a set of tabular figures available.
-Tabular figures makes each number take up the same space, which helps when setting tabular data.
+Tabular figures make each number take up the same space, which helps when setting tabular data.
 The tabular figures can be enabled in CSS with `font-variant-numeric: tabular-nums`.